Practice Areas

 Child Abuse & Neglect Lawyers in Cincinnati

-It sets off a legally complicated and emotionally devastating process when people are arrested or even accused of child abuse and neglect in Ohio or Northern Kentucky.
-People are quick to judge those charged with child abuse and neglect, and prosecutors are known to seek maximum penalties.
-These punishments include prison, fines, and being separated from your kids.
+An arrest or even an accusation of child abuse or neglect in Ohio sets off a legally complicated and emotionally devastating process.
+People are quick to judge anyone charged with hurting a child, and Hamilton County prosecutors are known to push for the maximum penalties.
+A conviction can mean prison, fines, mandatory CPS involvement, and being separated from your kids.

 Free Consults 24/7: (513) 338-1890.